“Is CuriosityStream worth it?” The table below contains a short list of its pro’s and con’s.

 Parents are another core demographic of CuriosityStream.
 The vast majority of documentaries are very child friendly, fun and easy to follow.
 This makes them a great learning supplement for parents who want their kids to discover more about subjects that aren’t studied much in school, if at all.

-Finally, a CuriosityStream subscription can be a great gift for documentary lovers.
+Finally, a CuriosityStream subscription can make a great gift for someone who loves documentaries.

 CuriosityStream Review: 8 Reasons it’s Worth It